voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 **I think this is absolutely true**.
 It's my computer, it's my electricity, it's my processor cycles, and it's my eyeballs.
 Nobody should have the right to run unscrupulous code on my computer just because I visited them once.
 I am under no obligation to see that div if I don't want to.
 On that front, this argument is sound.

 **But**, this argument is only good for approximately a single visit before it runs out of steam.
 When I go to a website for the first time, I don't know how many `ads.js` they're going to try to hit me with, and I have every right to armor up before clicking the link.
 For every visit after that, though, the justification is all but lost.
 You've seen what they're sending you and you don't like it.
 Why do you keep coming back?
-You're not obligated to visit that website, you're freeloading.
+You're not obligated to see that div, but you're not obligated to visit that website, either.
+You're freeloading.
 It is immensely obvious to me as a reader that the publisher is only allowing me to visit this page because they assume I will see the ads along with it.
-It is obvious to me that if they could physically prevent me from reading the page without ads, they would do so.
+It is obvious to me that if they could [physically prevent me](https://news.ycombinator.com/item?id=37793375 "Ad blockers are not allowed on YouTube") from reading the page without ads, they would do so.

 This is not the same as a reader skipping over paragraphs that start with "But" because those paragraphs are probably not uniquely responsible for the author's income when compared with the other paragraphs.
 The divs marked `class="ad"` are uniquely responsible for their income when compared with the other divs.
 Where do you think the arms race of adblock-block-block-blockers comes from?
 It is obvious to me that they did not intend for me to read the page for free, and in doing so I am violating the trust they had in my readership.

 Notice that word, "trust".
 Anybody who perpetuates this "it's my computer" argument is being willfully disingenuous and approaching what is obviously a social problem, trust, with a purely technical solution, adblockers.
 "Your computer sent my computer a bunch of different bytes, and I had my computer filter out some particular bytes before showing it to me, because I prefer reading it that way.
 It's not my fault that those particular bytes are the ones that make you money.
 They're just ones and zeroes why do you care so much\~".

-Using a technological bypass around the social matter of trust does not put you in the moral right.
+Using a technological bypass around the social matter of trust does not put you in the moral right, even if you think a page containing ads deserves to be violated.
 You're not "getting back" at them for wronging you.
 You could achieve that by leaving, never to return.
 Even though I've always got my adblocker on, there is a growing list of sites that I simply do not click on, because I resent what they try to send me.

 I think there are some cyborgs out there who do not make the link to the social element of this problem, and only see it as a tech issue.
 These cyborgs are the ones who go around offering technical solutions to the publisher, like suggesting that they should either suck it up or put in a paywall if they want to keep out freeloaders so much.
 But that's like telling someone they should have locked their doors better after you've wandered around inside their house, and that they should have known someone would sneak in.
 It is logically accurate but not morally right.